Roof Giant's Coping Stones FAQ

 Coping stones are essential in improving the aesthetics and structural integrity of free-standing walls made of brick or stone.
 They are the uppermost course or primary portion of coping, which is the protective upper layer of such walls.
 The coping course frequently takes the shape of curved, flat or sloped profiles.

-Coping stones are specialised wall stones that are designed to blend in with coping and operate as an integrated component of it.
+These specialised wall stones are designed to blend in with coping, operating as an integrated component of it.
 This guide explains everything you need to know about coping stones and how they can improve the quality and appeal of your wall projects.

 Coping stone